wanyuac/PAMmaker/README.md

     -p: the program you want to run for sequence clustering, including its path when it is not in the current working directory
     -d: (optional) the directory where other scripts of this pipeline are located.
 Default: the current script directory.
     -o: (optional) the output directory name not followed by a forward slash.
 Default: clusters
-    -a: arguments for CD-HIT
+    -a: arguments for CD-HIT-EST
-    -f: input FASTA files for clustering
+    -f: input FASTA files for clustering (consensus allele sequences from SRST2)
     -g: a gene table from SRST2
     -c: an optional tab-delimited file of allele-hit scores.
 It is produced by assessAlleleCallUncertainty.R in the directory reliability_assessment.
     -s: stages to run. -s=all or -s=1,3,4 (maximum: 5) etc. Comma-delimited, no whitespace is allowed.